NarubyRiverlione/steamboiler/memory-bank/techContext.md

 The Steam Boiler Simulation is built using the following technologies:

+Use pnpm as package manager instead of npm

 ### Frontend Framework

 - **React**: Core UI library
 - **TypeScript**: For type-safe code
 - **Vite**: Build tool and development server
+- **React Router**: For navigation and routing between components

 ### State Management